artefactual/atom-docs/user-manual/add-edit-content/control-area.rst

    :width: 60%
    :alt: Control area in an archival description

-The control area is similar for
-:ref:`archival descriptions <archival-descriptions>` (ISAD and RAD templates only), :ref:`authority records <authority-records>`, :ref:`archival institutions <archival-institutions>` and :ref:`functions <functions>`.
+The control area is similar, with some variations, for :ref:`archival descriptions <archival-descriptions>` (ISAD, DACS, and RAD templates only), :ref:`authority records <authority-records>`, :ref:`archival institutions <archival-institutions>` and :ref:`functions <functions>`.
 It contains fields that uniquely identify the description itself and records how, when, and by which archival institution the description was created and maintained.

-The following notes aim primarily to clarify AtoM procedures; for guidelines on what information to record in particular fields, consult ISAD, ISAAR, or ISDIAH or ISDF as the content standard.
+The following notes aim primarily to clarify AtoM procedures; for guidelines on what information to record in particular fields, consult the relevant content standard.
 Users may note that the AtoM templates offer more fields than exist in the content standards, which originated from an effort to harmonize the templates with all four standards.
 The notes are organized by field, with links to the applicable section(s) of